-Volume number, if more than one, author's full name is it appears on the publication, title, specific portion referred to, date of publication: 3 Eugene O. Kuntz, Oil and Gas Law 421 (1966) [if using WordPerfect software, use boldface in footnotes to indicate author and title].
+Volume number, if more than one, author's full name is it appears on the publication, title, specific portion referred to, date of publication: 3 Eugene O. Kuntz, Oil and Gas Law 421 (1966).

 Author's full name as it appears on the publication, title of article, volume number, title of publication, page numbers, date: Maurice Merrill, The Basic Doctrine of Oklahoma Public Law, 1 Okla.
-L. Rev. 262 (1948) [if using WordPerfect software, use underline in footnotes to mark title of article and boldface to mark name of periodical].
+L. Rev. 262 (1948).
 Footnoting: Newspapers and Non-Scholarly Magazines Name of publication, date, page, column (if applicable): N.Y.
 Times, Feb.
 14, 1947, at 1, col. 1; Newsweek, Aug.
 24, 1982, at 31.
 Author's full name (if one is named) and title of article may be added at the beginning of the citation.

 Books, Periodicals, and Newspapers: Order of Citation

 Books, periodicals and newspapers should be cited in the following order: books and treatises, alphabetically by name of author; lead articles in law reviews, alphabetically by name of author; notes and comments, alphabetically by name of periodical.

 Upon acceptance of your article, please furnish us with the following personal data: present position or occupation, degrees (with dates of each and name of conferring institution), bar associations and learned societies of which you are a member and official positions held that are relevant to the article.
 You may also add expressions of appreciation to other individuals and miscellaneous notations as you wish.
 This material will be placed in an asterisk footnote at the start of the below-the-line portion of the article.

 The Contract and the Editorial Process